roc-lang/roc/compiler/str/README.md

 1. Get the length field out of the struct.
 2. Look at its highest bit.
 If that bit is 0, return the length as-is.
 3. If the bit is 1, then this is a small string, and its length is packed into the highest byte of the `usize` length field we're currently examining.
 Take that byte and bit shift it by 1 (to drop the `1` flag we used to indicate this is a small string), cast the resulting byte to `usize`, and that's our length.
+(Actually we bit shift by 4, not 1, because we only need 4 bits to store a length of 0-16, and the leftover 3 bits can potentially be useful in the future.)

 Using this strategy with a [conditional move instruction](https://stackoverflow.com/questions/14131096/why-is-a-conditional-move-not-vulnerable-for-branch-prediction-failure), we can always get the length of a `Str` in 2-3 cheap instructions on a single `usize` value, without any chance of a branch misprediction.